seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 Without a license file, you can run SeaTable EE with up to three users.
 (Some enterprise features may not be available in the web interface.)

-### Activating SeaTable license
+### Activating the SeaTable License

-Save the license file in the directory /opt/seatable/seatable-data/seatable.
+Save the license file in the directory `/opt/seatable/seatable-data/seatable`.
 Make sure that the name is seatable-license.txt.
 Then restart SeaTable.

 ```
 docker exec -d seatable /shared/seatable/scripts/seatable.sh restart